menshikow/femtoGPT/README.md

 python train.py
 ```

-*Note: On an M-series Mac or NVIDIA GPU, the "Baby GPT" config should reach a good loss (\< 3.0) in about 15 minutes.*

 ### 4\.
 Generate Text

-Once training is complete (or if you have a `ckpt.pt` file), you can generate new text samples.
+Once training is complete, you can generate new text samples.

 ```bash
 python sample.py